ninon-io/ninon-io.github.io/_pages/teaching_ableton.md

 ### Basic Notions

-The first course aims at introducing the basic concept of **Ableton**, while giving the essential elements to make your first track.
+The first course aims at introducing the basic concepts of **Ableton**, while giving the essential elements to make your first track.
 You can find:
 - Basic notions to begin
 - The presentation of audio tracks
 - A dive into the audio effects and particularly Eq and Compressor